I have had a lifelong passion for reading and writing and graduated with a bachelor's in English literature.

-Susan Hazelton from Sunny Florida on October 18, 2018:
+Susan Hazelton from Northern New York on October 18, 2018:

 What a wonderful description of the Snowflake Method.
 It is nicely written and easy to understand once it is broken down this way.
 I am saving this article for future reference.

 Bob chris on December 30, 2016: